UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/relevant_papers/README.md

 Squire and Parasuraman formulated an experiment to discover the effects of tasking load and level of automation (LOA) on the tasks decision making of individuals.
 The experiment uses the number of individuals supervising semi-autonomous robots teams of four and eight.
 The robots interact in a dynamic environment on a game of capturing the flag.
 The human supervisor has the option to select tasks between the offense (capturing the opponent’s flag) and defense (protecting the team’s flag).
 The main purpose of the study is to create an interface aided by the results of the study to reduce the cognitive load of the human team leader.

 Executive Summary:
 Squire and Parasuraman article represents the fundamental aspect of the group’s four experiment.
 The experiment looks into the human's ability to monitor semi-autonomous systems in a military environment.
 Squire and Parasuraman experiments show the effect of task switching on the cognitive load of supervisory entities (the human) of the semi-autonomous robots in a game of capture the flag.
-Group 4 will extend the experiment to use military tactics and goals with the use of simulation instead or robots.
+Group 4 will extend the experiment to use military tactics and within a more realistic natural environment.
+The new experiment will be accomplished via modeling and simulation.

 #### Clarity of Exposition
 4